hove-io/navitia/documentation/navitia.io/source/integration.rst

 There are other specific parameters.
 A least, there is one: *odt_level* which can be applied only on /lines collection...

-It allows you to request navitia for specific pick up lines.
+It allows you to request navitia for specific pickup lines.
 It refers to the `odt`_ section.
 "odt_level" can take one of these values:

 * all (default value): no filter, provide all public transport lines, whatever its type